veratinous/veratinous/README.md

 <h1 align="center">Hi 👋, I'm Magbuwe Vera Ogheneovo</h1>
-<h3 align="center">A passionate AI/Machine Learning enthusiast with a strong background in Python and data analysis.
+<h3 align="center">A passionate Machine Learning engineer with a strong background in Python and data analysis.
 With experience in web design and a focus on solving real-world problems through data-driven approaches.</h3>

 <br></br>